 If you have used a specific Open to Debate Foundation video for discussion or as a model, select a different topic for actual debate.
 You can also poll students on their desired debate topics.
 Another good starting point for topic selection is the Issues by Subject listing available from any Issues & Controversies page.
 (The Issues list is also available alphabetically.)

 Once the topic is chosen, it is important to establish a specific proposition or motion for debate, rather than a neutral statement.
 The wording of the motion should make clear the positions of the proposing (pro) and opposing (con) sides.

 You can set a long preparation time or compress the time.
 For example, even if the class has covered the assigned topic, and students have begun background research in advance, you can name speakers close to the debate time.
 You can let speakers decide which side they will take, assign them to the pro or con side randomly, or assign them the opposing side to the one they favor.

-You will notice that the Intelligence Squared debates are over motions, whereas the National High School Debate Topics are framed as resolutions.
+You will notice that the Open to Debate Foundation debates are over motions, whereas the National High School Debate Topics are framed as resolutions.
 While debates share some common features—for example, allowing both sides equal time and resources—rules and styles of debate can vary widely.

 Excerpted from “Educator Tools: Learning Through Debate,” Issues & Controversies, Infobase, Accessed March 2021.

 - Issues and Controversies Receives 2021 MLA Awards’ Gold Distinction: Q&A with the Editor

 - Gun Control: A Featured Controversy from Issues & Controversies

 - The Filibuster: A Featured Controversy from Issues & Controversies